MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 ## Cross-account grant

-Once you have your Glue database and tables created, you will be able to mange the database access via Lake Formation.
+Once you have your Glue database and tables created, you will be able to manage the database access via Lake Formation.

-To enable cross-account access, you will need to add a LakeFormation grant with specifying the consumer account number
+To enable cross-account access, you will need to add a Lake Formation grant with specifying the consumer account number

 ```yml
  CrossAccountLakeGrants: